andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 To put it simply, the GitHub action for the layer will only be triggered when our dependencies change (as reflected in the **`requirements.txt`** file).
 This is crucial because if we wish to upgrade Boto3, modify a dependency, or add a new library, we'd want the layer to be rebuilt.
 This ensures that our application has the most recent code for these dependencies.

 However, there's another advantage: saving valuable deployment time.
 If we've only altered our code but not the dependencies, there's no need to spend time rebuilding the layer.
-In such cases, the most recent layer in the ECR repository would suffice, making the deployment process more efficient.
+In such cases, the most recent layer in the ECR repository would suffice, making the deployment process faster.

 ```yaml
 name: Deploy Lambda Docker Layer to ECR